Accounts

 Add a new account from within Analytics

-3. Click Run and click Yes to confirm the number of customers (rows) for which you want to add the account details (see warning message above).
-A message displays at the top of the screen to indicate if the account was added successfully.
+Choose Run, then select Yes to confirm the number of customers (rows) to add account details for (see warning below).
+A confirmation message appears at the top of the screen if the account is added successfully.

 Delete an account